pyca/pynacl/docs/public.rst

         :param bytes plaintext: The plaintext message to encrypt.
         :param bytes nonce: The nonce to use in the encryption.
-        :param encoder:  A class that is able to decode the ciphertext.
+        :param ciphertext_encoder: The encoder to use to encode the ciphertext.
+        :param nonce_encoder: The encoder to use to encode the nonce.

         :return: An instance of :class:`~nacl.utils.EncryptedMessage`.

-    .. method:: decrypt(ciphertext, nonce, encoder)
+    .. method:: decrypt(ciphertext, nonce, ciphertext_encoder, nonce_encoder)

         Decrypts the ciphertext using the `nonce` (explicitly, when passed as a parameter or implicitly, when omitted, as part of the ciphertext) and